 An existing view panel can be divided into independent sub-pads by the division buttons in the Canvas Tools activated with the RMB on an empty region.
 When several histograms in the browser are selected for plotting, the view panel division will be done automatically to display all histograms in one new view panel window.
 The canvas embedded in the Go4 View panel is an ordinary ROOT canvas, offering all ROOT features of the mouse button actions on the displayed objects (e.g. opening a histogram fit panel, rescaling the axes using cursor and left mouse button, ...).
 The currently active sub-pad (indicated by a red frame) can be selected with the left, or with the middle mouse button (ROOT style), resp.
-Graphic style and range settings are always applied to the sub-pad that was selected most recently, except the Apply to all option checkbox is enabled.
+Graphic style and range settings are always applied to the subpad that was selected most recently, except the Apply to all option checkbox is enabled.
 Note that the settings are preserved for each pad, i.e. they will be recovered when switching back to the pad.
 The view-panel offers the menus:

-5.7.1 File menu
+4.9.1 File menu

-Save as.. save the content of the view-panel in dif-
+Save as save the content of the view-panel in dif- Save as

 ferent formats.
+Print

-Print ... hardcopy the view-panel to \$PRINTER or .ps file Produce Picture create Go4 picture from viewpanel, put it in work-space from markers (see description below)
+Print Produce Picture hardcopy the view-panel to \$PRINTER or .ps file e create Go4 picture from viewpanel, put it in work- Produce Picture

+space e reale do i picture nom viewpanel, par it in work Produce Graph from markers

 Produce Graph

+from m Cl o se

-Close the view-panel
+Close the view-panel gui319

-Save as...

-Print...

-Produce Picture

-Produce Graph from markers

-Close

-If the selected pad contains point markers as created with the Go4 marker panel (see Section 5.7.7, page 58), function Produce Graph from markers will create a TGraph object containing the marker x,y coordinates.
+If the selected pad contains point markers as created with the Go4 marker panel (see Section 4.9.8, page 63), function Produce Graph from markers will create a TGraph object containing the marker x,y coordinates.
 The new TGraph is named "<Panelname>-Markergraph\<Number>" and is put into the Workspace folder of the Go4 browser.
 This is useful to choose certain points in a 2d histogram for a fit.
 Then one can apply the Go4 fit panel on the TGraph data later.

-5.7.2 Edit menu
+4.9.2 Edit menu

-Show Marker Editor open marker panel

-Show ROOT Attributes open ROOT graphics editor

-Show Event Status toggle ROOT event status in bottom line 1:1 coordinate ratio adjust pad margins to 1:1 coordinate ratio

-Default pad margins restore default pad margins Clear Markers clear all marker objects in pad

-Clear Pad clear contents of current pad (and sub-pads)

-Clear Canvas removes content and pad divisions
+Show Marker Editoropen marker panelShow ROOT Attributesopen ROOT graphics editorShow Event Statustoggle ROOT event status in bottom lineStart condition editorstart condition editor if condition is in padClear Markersclear all marker objects in padClear Padclear contents of current pad (and sub-pads)Clear Canvasremoves content and pad divisions

-5.7.3 Select menu
+4.9.3 Select menu